-Intel Core i5 9400F is among those processors which didn’t get that much attention as the processors from AMD Ryzen 3rd gen series got.
+Intel Core i5 9400F is among those processors which didn’t get that much attention as the processors from the AMD Ryzen 3rd gen series got.
 Even though it features 6 cores and 6 threads only which is similar to the i5 9600K, but still the latter became more popular having a price difference of $100.